Form Actions - Stateless Forms

-- To perform any action on click of the form button, add the required deluge script in the Form Actions -> < Button Name> -> on click block of the Script tab.
-For example, if you add a custom button named "Add", write the Deluge script within Form Actions -> Add -> on click block of the script tab.
+- To perform any action on click of the Form button, add the required Deluge script in the Form Actions - < Form Button Name > - On Click block of the Workflow tab.
+For example, if you add a custom button named "Add", write the Deluge script within Form Actions - Add - On Click block of the Workflow tab.

 - Click Save script to update the script.

-Assume you have created a Contact form to enter the contact details of your friends like Name , Address , Contact Number and Email id.
-Now you want to update some existing records which has the address / contact number field as blank.
-To do this, you can create a stateless form to fetch and display data from the Contact form (main form), enter the required details and update this record in the Contact form.
+Assume you have created a Contact Form to enter the contact details of your friends like Name, Address, Contact Number and Email id.
+Now you want to update some existing records which have the Address / Contact Number Fields as blank.
+To do this, you can create a Stateless Form to fetch and display data from the Contact Form (main Form), enter the required details and update this record in the Contact Form.

-- Update the form with required values and click on the Update button.
-The modified values will be updated in the Contact form.
-This is achieved by writing action script to update the record in the Contact form.
-The script is added to the Form Actions -> Update -> on click block Refer the code highlighted in the Form Definition given below.
+- Update the record with the desired values and click on the Update button.
+The modified values will be updated in the Contact Form.
+This is achieved by writing action script to update the record in the Contact Form.
+The script is added to the Form Actions - Update -> On Click block.
+Refer the code highlighted in the Form Definition given below.

 store data in zc = false